 There’s no better way to learn about the food and culture of Cappadocia than to participate in a traditional cooking class.
 There are many wonderful and very tasty dishes you’ll be introduced to while you’re staying in Cappadocia.
 Why not learn how to make them yourself, so you can enjoy them at home?

 The price for a cooking class like this one is usually around $75.
-Here’s a great choice, if you’d like to book a cooking class.
+Here’s a great cooking class that we recommend.